University of Pittsburgh (English Writing)

 I am also very qualified to teach writing.
 I was a reporter for the Cortland Standard, a daily newspaper in Central New York, and a freelance writer for Pitt Magazine.
 In 2008 I graduated from the University of Pittsburgh, where I earned a Bachelor's degree in English Writing and Communication.

 I am an experienced writer who can teach students of all ages the fundamentals of writing.
 I possess superb writing skills and the ability to proofread for grammar, spelling, syntax and sentence structure.
 As a writing coach, I can assist young people of all ages to improve their performances in writing school papers.
 But I will never write their papers for them.
 I will drive them to think of new ways to approach writing and show them how to improve their writing one sentence at a time.
 The majority of my teaching experience is in teaching English as a Second Language.
 As a Peace Corps volunteer in Ukraine, I taught English to hundreds of children and a handful of adults.
-I taught in the classroom, small groups,
+I taught in the classroom, small groups, and one-on-one.
+Many of my students made great progress while working with me.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.